 Osmunda regalis, Royal Fern

 The Royal Fern is also known as the Flowering Fern because its fronds grow independently upright and broad.
 This a deciduous fern that thrives in very wet areas, and among other plants like orchids and lilies.
 The Royal Fern is an opportunist plant that readily flourishes in prime areas.
-Its quickly spreading root systems result in thorough establishment in a planting area, and substitute for fronds that are sterile in nature.
+Its quickly spreading root systems result in a thorough establishment in a planting area and substitute for fronds that are sterile.
 In old world Asian areas, the Royal Fern is a favorite green used in exclusive cuisine, but most gardeners find the Royal Fern to be perfect florid and plush ground cover.
-The individual fronds of the Royal Fern can easily reach 160 cm in length, and 40 cm in breadth.
-This is an ideal fern for effortlessly adding color and a low canopy to a watery garden area.
+The individual fronds of the Royal Fern can quickly reach 160 cm in length, and 40 cm in breadth.
+This is an ideal fern for effortlessly adding color and a low canopy to a water garden area.

 ROYAL FERN IS AN EASY GROWER

 The royal fern has long fronds, similar to those found on locust trees.
-The plant spreads slowly and prefers open shade gardens with very wet soil that is high in acid Royal ferns should be divided in eh spring with crowns planted just at the level of the soil.
-But can also grow well with in sandy, loamy, or clay soils as well.
-Grown in the proper conditions, the Royal fern appears regal, and are perfect for tall accents in a garden.
+The plant spreads slowly and prefers open shade gardens with very wet soil that is high in Royal acid ferns should be divided in eh spring with crowns planted just at the level of the soil.
+But can also grow well within sandy, loamy, or clay soils as well.
+Grown in the proper conditions, the Royal fern appears regal, and are perfect for great accents in a garden.